Stinson Beach, California: Geography

-The CDP has a total area of 0.89 sqmi, all of it recorded as land.
+The CDP has a total area of 0.89 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Stinson Beach has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
 Like much of the California coast, summer afternoons are often cool and windy (and usually foggy) as winds blow in off the cold ocean.
 Adjacent sea surface temperatures are typically in the low to mid 50s F year-round.
 It receives more rain than other coastal cities in the San Francisco Bay Area in this latitude with 1034.70 mm of rain.